 Sounds delicious, right?
 We think this will be the hit of the summer, and to keep it extra cold and refreshing we are thinking it would work out perfectly in some frosty metal mugs!
 Vodka and lime this time, so let’s call it the Green Russian.
 It seems like we can do no wrong with this system!

 Not surprisingly, after three lime cocktails in a row, we also unlocked another mystery that has been bugging us for years.
 Ever notice how some bars seem to ignore entire drink categories?
 How many times have you glanced over a drink menu and thought, “Geez, this place sure has a lot of vodka drinks—what gives?”
 Actually, we’ve said it out loud before.
 Well, now we know: it’s because their spinners are out of whack.
 With an off-center hole, or a point that is too short, the spirit wheel can land on the same edge every time.
 Vodka.
 Vodka.
 Vodka.
-I can respect a bartender that believes in the system, but sometimes you gotta check that everything is working correctly.
+We can respect a bartender that believes in the system, but sometimes you gotta check that everything is working correctly.
 It’s an easy thing to adjust, so please, stop wasting our time and fix your damned spirit wheel!
 In our case, a little blob of lime-leaning hot glue was the culprit.

 Give this technique a try and let us know what comes up.
 If anybody asks what you are up to, you finally know what it means to say you are just spinning your wheels.